Introduction to Stereolithography

 - This file is then processed by our cutting software (depending on the possible layer thickness) to prepare each layer.
 The manufacturing supports are generated and associated with the part.
 These supports serve as scaffolding for manufacturing.

 - Construction :

 - This information is transmitted to the production machine.
 This stereolithography machine consists of a pilot computer, a tank of liquid resin, a platform, a mirror and a laser.
 The construction of the room begins with the platform flush with the resin while being submerged.

 - The laser starts up, the mirror directs this beam according to the trajectory calculated by the pilot computer to trace the contours of the part.

-- On contact with the laser, the liquid photopolymer resin is hardened.
+- Upon contact with the laser, the liquid photopolymer resin is cured.